 Certifications and Degrees

-Being a Certified Information Systems Security Professional certainly has its perks — salaries approach $120K per year and far exceed the paychecks of those without certification.
-Bigger paychecks are awarded to Certified Six Sigma Green Belts with credentials; these people earn around $119K annually on average.
-At Texas Instruments, Inc., employees who hold a Doctorate (PhD) receive the highest salaries at $135K.
+Being a Certified Information Systems Security Professional certainly has its perks — salaries approach around $120K annually and far exceed the paychecks of those without certification.
+Earning a Certified Six Sigma Green Belt certification garners significant financial rewards of $119K per year on average.
+Texas Instruments, Inc. provides the highest financial reward to those with a Doctorate (PhD) — these employees rake in $135K annually.

 Benefits and Perks

 Almost all respondents set aside retirement funds in an employer-sponsored 401(k).
 Almost all workers can count on health insurance, and a solid majority of employees have dental coverage as a benefit.
 The list of perks also includes a stock purchase plan, life insurance, a casual working environment, a company cell phone, and flexible hours.